dooco/pp4/README.md

 - Add credentials from social account providers.

 #### Test
 There are many ways of testing code, the most common are manual testing and automated testing.
-In order to complete manual testing, a list of all the features your site has, the different types of input it can accept, and what arevthe expected outcomes.
+In order to complete manual testing, a list of all the features site has, the different types of input it can accept, and what are the expected outcomes.
 Each time there's a change to code, the test method needs to go through every item on that list and test it.
-Automated testing can be achieved by a script and  instead of manually going through each test a built in python test function itterates through the pre-programmed tests .
-Python already comes with a set of tools and libraries to help you create automated tests for your application
+Automated testing can be achieved by a script and  instead of manually going through each test a built in python test function itterates through the pre-programmed tests.

 [Manual User Experience Tests](https://res.cloudinary.com/dklz0mnqm/raw/upload/v1677482969/pp4-validation-excel_lxyanr.xlsx)
 #### Deploy to Heroku